By Dr César Chelala

 This situation has made it harder to obtain some medicines, and has led to hospital shortages of drugs to treat cancer, diabetes and other diseases.
 People have had to resort to using cheap imitation medicines from countries such as China, Pakistan and India, and suffered the consequences.
 In December of 2012, Iran’s Health Minister Marzieh Vahid Dastjerdi was fired after she criticised the government for not making funds available to purchase import medication.

 At the end of 2012, official inflation rate was estimated at 27.4%, although according to unofficial estimates it is roughly twice as high.
 Official figures state that food prices have climbed by 60% within a year, which many believe is an underestimate.
 This has had a catastrophic effect on business, and on people’s quality of life.

 Within this climate of confrontation, the election of Mr. Hassan Rouhani is widely seen – both within and outside Iran – as creating the conditions for a change of policy regarding Iran.
 He is considered a moderate eager to establish harmonious relations with the West, particularly with the US.

 He not only has liberated several high-profile political prisoners but has chosen among his advisers veteran bureaucrats and pragmatists with long experience in dealing with Western powers.
 Those who voted for him expect him to fulfill his promise of “moderation” in both internal and external relations.
 A recent exchange of letters between the US and Iran’s president is a reason for cautious optimism.

 Better relations with the West would fulfill most Iranians’ aspirations for a safer environment and better quality of life.
 As Kamran Sabahi, a 53-year old Iranian photographer told me in New York, “We have been waiting a long time for this to happen.
 We have almost given up hope.”

-Dr. César Chelala is an international public health consultant and a co-winner of an Overseas Press Club of America award.
+Dr. César Chelala is a co-winner of an Overseas Press Club of America award.